 Our Oakland Probate Litigation Attorneys Contest and Defend Fiduciary Duties

-Estate administrators, executors and trustees act in a fiduciary capacity, and they have a duty to provide beneficiaries with the information necessary to ensure proper management and distribution of the estate or trust.
-To comply with that duty, these estate administrators must provide beneficiaries with statements of financial transactions, which is called an accounting.
-Our Oakland probate litigation attorneys frequently represent executors and trustees and have over 30 years of experience in dealing with fiduciary accountings.
-If beneficiaries receive an accounting evidencing a breach of fiduciary duty, or if they fail to receive an accounting, they may have an actionable claim against the executor or trustee in probate court.
+Estate administrators, executors and trustees act in a fiduciary capacity.
+Therefore, they have a duty to provide beneficiaries with the information necessary to ensure proper management and distribution of the estate or trust.
+To comply with that duty, these estate administrators must provide beneficiaries with statements of financial transactions.
+This is called an accounting.
+Our San Francisco probate litigation attorneys frequently represent executors and trustees in these matters.
+We have over 30 years of experience in dealing with fiduciary accountings.
+If beneficiaries receive an accounting evidencing a breach of fiduciary duty, or if they fail to receive an accounting, then they may have an actionable claim against the executor or trustee in probate court.

 Fiduciary Accounting for Probate Estates

-When a person dies with a probate estate, the estate administrator or executor must file a fiduciary accounting to close the estate after paying debts and taxes and resolve creditors’ claims, but before distributing money or assets to beneficiaries.
+When a person dies with a probate estate, the estate administrator or executor must file a fiduciary accounting.
+This closes the estate after paying debts and taxes and resolves creditors’ claims.
+But, it happens before distributing money or assets to beneficiaries.
 The accounting must be filed in accordance with the guidelines provided in the California Probate Code and must include all relevant financial information about the estate.

 When the beneficiary receives the final probate accounting, if it is inadequate, incorrect or incomplete, the beneficiary may have an actionable claim in probate court against the administrator, executor or trustee.
 Fiduciaries may be liable to beneficiaries for monetary damages suffered for breaches of fiduciary duties.